orthopus/02-ArmSupport-1/README.md

 ## THIS SOLUTION IS UNDER DEVELOPMENT

-**AT1X Arm Support is currently under development and provided code & CAD files can include mistakes and necessitate further improvements.
+**This Arm Support is currently under development and provided code & CAD files can include mistakes and necessitate further improvements.
 The provided files are shared to provide a first overview of the project.**

 [<img src="assets/at1x_fusion2.png" alt="at1x_fusion"/>](https://a360.co/3jbt1Yi)